 The Foundation offers two types of giving options.

-that will only only benefit the community today but for the foreseeable future.
+that will not only benefit the community today, but also in the foreseeable future.
 Your gift will be invested and the earnings generated will be used to respond to the community’s most pressing needs.

 Grants will be made in the name of the fund you established so that your charitable wishes will be preserved.
 This is a wonderful way for your loved ones and the community to remember you.

 Your tax deductible donation will be pooled with other donations into a general fund.
 By pooling donations into one fund the Foundation is able to generate more earnings to benefit charities in the community.

 The Bradford West Gwillimbury & District Community Foundation accepts the following gifts.